sherobbedmyboots/malkoo/Templates/Debugging A Windows Program.md

 mov dword ptr ds:[407988],1                      This will move the number 1 into the memory address 407988.

-                                                                                Bring up this address in the Dump pane with Right Click à Follow in Dump à Address:  407988
+                                                                                Bring up this address in the Dump pane with Right Click --> Follow in Dump --> Address:  407988

                                                                                 Notice there is a 00 at that address.